Leanne Betasamosake Simpson: Noopiming

-In her latest work published in 2020, the novel Noopiming: The Cure for White Ladies, Simpson continues with her earlier projects, this time via a blend of prose and poetry, in trying to counter the logics of colonialism and reclaim indigenous alternatives and aesthetics.
+Her 2020 novel, Noopiming: The Cure for White Ladies, continues Simpson's projects, this time via a blend of prose and poetry, in trying to counter the logics of colonialism and reclaim indigenous alternatives and aesthetics.
 The title is a critical response to English Canadian settler and author Susanna Moodie's 1852 memoir Roughing it in the Bush.
-Simpson uses an artful rather than polemical writing style to expose readers to an alternative world involved with the daily labors of healing and indigenous transformation.
-Intrinsic to this collection is a deep contemplation of indigenous relationality to ceremony and landbases with an understanding that ceremony is relational to the entirety of the earth itself.
-It asserts a futurity rooted in the still present past.
-Noopiming was short listed for the Governor General's Literary Award for fiction in 2020.
+Simpson writes about the daily labors of healing and indigenous transformation.
+Intrinsic to this collection is a contemplation of indigenous relationality to ceremony and landbases with an understanding that ceremony is relational to the entirety of the earth itself.
+It asserts a future rooted in the still present past.
+Noopiming was short-listed for the Governor General's Literary Award for fiction in 2020.

 As We Have Always Done

 In As We Have Always Done: Indigenous Freedom Through Radical Resistance, published in 2017, Simpson articulates Indigenous political resurgence as a practice rooted in uniquely Indigenous thinking and practice.
 She calls for an Indigenous resurgence rooted not in demands for assimilation but in offering land-based Indigenous alternatives to colonial hegemony.
-In chapter 9, "Land and Pedagogy," an essay for which Simpson won the 'Most thought-provoking" award in Native and Indigenous Studies, she uses stories of the Nishnaabeg people to argue for a radical break from state education systems designed to produce settler colonial subjects and advocates instead for a form of education that reclaims land as pedagogy, both as process and context for a rebellious transformation of Nishnaabeg intelligence and identity.
+In chapter 9, "Land and Pedagogy", an essay for which Simpson won the 'Most thought-provoking" award in Native and Indigenous Studies, she uses stories of the Nishnaabeg people to argue for a radical break from state education systems designed to produce settler colonial subjects and advocates instead for a form of education that reclaims land as pedagogy, both as process and context for a rebellious transformation of Nishnaabeg intelligence and identity.
 The result, she contends, will be a generation of Nishnaabeg peoples with the knowledge and skills necessary to rebuild a society based on Nishnaabeg values.